 Vitamin E is mainly found in vegetable oils such as olive oil and safflower oil.
-The best one to use is probably olive oil because it can help to protect against heart disease.
-Add it towards the end of cooking, after the food is cooked or on raw vegetables because heating can destroy the vitamin.
+The best one to use is probably olive oil, because it can help to protect against heart disease.
+It is best to add the olive oil towards the end of cooking, after the food is cooked or on raw vegetables because heat can destroy the vitamin E content of food.

 The following table can give you can idea of the foods that have more and less Vitamin E.

 |Safflower oil, 1 tablespoon||4.6|

 |Peanuts, dry roasted, 1 ounce||2.2|

 |Soybean oil, 1 tablespoon||1.1|